neardata-eu/lithops-hpc/docs/source/compute_config/hpc.md

 You can check the slurm job logs in the `slurm_lithops_workers` directory created in the client working directory (assuming it is in a shared PFS like GPFS or Lustre).

-It is required to run the HPC backend in conjunction with the localhost storage backend, setting the `storage_bucket` to a path in the PFS shared space, available to all cluster nodes.
+It is required to run the HPC backend in conjunction with the PFS storage backend, setting the `storage_root` to a path in the PFS shared space, available to all cluster nodes.

 ## Summary of Configuration Keys for HPC